47 Pages Posted: 29 Oct 2012 Last revised: 22 May 2015

-This paper examines stock returns following insider silence, periods of no insider trading.
-We hypothesize that, for fear of litigation risk, rational insiders do not sell own-company shares when they withhold bad news; neither would they buy, given unfavorable prospects; thus they keep silent.
+This paper examines the information content of insider silence, periods of no insider trading.
+We hypothesize that, to avoid litigation risk, rational insiders do not sell own-company shares when they anticipate bad news; neither would they buy, given unfavorable prospects; thus they keep silent.
 By contrast, insiders sell shares when they do not anticipate significant bad news.
-Consistent with this hypothesis, future returns are significantly lower following insider silence than following insider net selling.
-Further, the silence-sell return difference is wider among firms with worse information environment and firms at higher litigation risk.
-In sum, insider silence sounds bad news.
+Consistent with this hypothesis, we find insiders are more likely to stay silent prior to shareholder litigations or large stock price drops.
+We also show future stock returns are significantly lower following insider silence than following insider net selling, and insider silence predicts more negative returns among firms at higher litigation risk.
+In sum, insider silence is bad news.

 JEL Classification: G12, G14, G18